chandrikadeb7/chandrikadeb7.github.io/content/hero/index.md

 buttonText: 'Get In Touch'
 ---

-I'm an incoming Software Engineer at Amdocs, India.
-Primarily interested in Web Development and Deep Learning.
+I'm a Software Engineering Associate at Amdocs, India.
+Primarily interested in Front-end Development and Deep Learning.

 I enjoy writing tech blogs and also helping every tech beginner I come across!